 Admission to Primary and Middle Schools

-For overall and district based 1st preference statistics, please see the Statistics for 2016 (131KB).
+For overall and district based 1st preference statistics, please see the Statistics for 2018 (131KB).

-If you have not received official notification by 19 April 2016, you should telephone 0300 111 8007.
+If you have not received official notification by 23 April 2018, you should telephone 0300 111 8007.

-How were the Primary and Middle School places allocated for September 2016?
+How were places allocated for September 2018?

-Please refer to the Summary of available primary places (263KB).
-This information is correct as at 07 April 2016 and is subject to change.
+Please refer to the Summary of Available Places in Reception, Year 3 and Year 5 (378 KB).
+This information is correct as at 10 April 2018 and is subject to change.

-If the Staffordshire school you wish to make a preference for is oversubscribed then you will be added to the waiting list and will be entitled to a right of appeal.
+If the Staffordshire school you wish to make a preference for is oversubscribed then you will be added to the waiting list and be entitled to a right of appeal.

 I am satisfied with the school that I have been offered.
 What do I need to do?

-I have not been offered a place at my preferred school, will my child be placed on a waiting list?
+I have not been offered a place at my preferred school.

 It is important to note that a child's position on any waiting list is not fixed and is subject to change.

-If you have not been offered a place at one or more of your preferred schools then you have a statutory right of appeal.
+If you have not been offered a place at one of your preferred schools then you have a statutory right of appeal.
 For Staffordshire schools please refer to our appeal page for guidance on how to appeal, including the relevant appeal forms.

 Is my child entitled to free home to school transport?